bazilinskyy/gazes-crowdsourced/README.md

 > Bazilinskyy, P., Dodou, D., & De Winter, J. C. F. (2021).
 Visual attention of pedestrians in traffic Scenes.
 Proceedings of AHFE 2021.
 Available at https://www.researchgate.net/publication/348960793_Visual_attention_of_pedestrians_in_traffic_scenes_A_crowdsourcing_experiment

 ## Setup
 Tested with Python 3.8.5.
-To setup the environment run these two commandsin a parent fodler of the downloaded repository:
+To setup the environment run these two commands in a parent fodler of the downloaded repository:
 - `pip install -e gazes-crowdsourced` will setup the project as a package accessible in the environment.
 - `pip install -r gazes-crowdsourced/requirements.txt` will install required packages.